Vital Records Online

 required documents

-What Documents Are Required to Order State of Oregon Birth Certificates?
+What Documents Are Required to Order State of Oregon Birth Certificate?

 Center for Health Statistics requires all applicants to provide proof of identity by applying for a birth certificate replacement.
 Acceptable IDs include a U.S. state-issued driver’s license and passport.
 For the complete list of valid identifications, refer to the table below.
 Required documents and information may vary depending on the ordering method and who submits the request.